-Mayor Alain Juppé, who ran unsuccessfully for President this year. has been a very popular force for the new Bordeaux image over the past 10 years.
+Mayor Alain Juppé, who ran unsuccessfully for President, has been a very popular force for the new Bordeaux image in the past.
 He cleaned up the 18th and 19th century limestone building facades, installed a very cool and efficient tram system and rescued Bordeaux from backwater status.
 Bordeaux has the highest number of historically preserved buildings in France following just after Paris.

 2. Frugality rules.